How to Manage Cash Flow in the Trades

 Keep a Cash Buffer

-Every trades business should aim to build a small cash buffer.
+Every trades business should aim to build a buffer.

 • Van repairs